Local Development Framework

 The number of planning applications received and the number being determined can vary each year, which can indicate changes in workload.

 The amount of officer time needed to deal with applications for major schemes can vary greatly.
-Therefore a fall in numbers in this category does not necessarily mean a fall in workload.
-During this year we have dealt with a number of very large and complex planning applications including the Energy from Waste application, which have taken a disproportionately large proportion of officer time.
+During this year we have dealt with a number of very large and complex planning applications which include sites which are now contributing to the city’s housing need.
+Examples of large housing approvals included Plymstock Quarry, North Prospect, Plymbridge Lane (Derriford), Unity Park (Efford) and Plot A1 Millbay.

 There has been a decrease in the number of applications received for minor and other category developments.
 The decrease is undoubtedly linked to the slow down in the national and local economy, but it is also possible that this decrease is partly due to increased take-up on the Development Enquiry Service which assists customers in getting the application right the first time or avoids inappropriate applications being submitted.

-We have easily exceeded the national targets for timescales for determining applications and over the last year the performance under each category was the best that Plymouth City Council has ever achieved since we started to record performance in this way.
-However we are still continuing to strive to improve performance with local target setting.
+We have easily exceeded the national targets for timescales for determining applications and over the last year and performance within two of the categories has improved further.
+We have also streamlined processes such as validation so that officer time is used more efficiently.
+However we are still continuing to strive to improve performance with local target setting and undertaking benchmarking exercises with other local authorities.

-This page of the annual monitoring report was last updated September 2012.
+This page of the monitoring report was last updated December 2013.